Hyperion-BT/helios-book/src/chapter_1/05_Structs_and_Enums.md

 ### The `switch` expression

 The `switch` expression is used to pattern-match on enum variants.
+It's more like a C `switch` than a Rust `match`.

 ```rust, noplaypen
 enum Datum {